-4) Battle of the funds
+4) Competing funds

 The above section outlined one fund within POEMs.
-But the system should use its tools to encourage a constantly evolving array of mandatory and discretionary safety net funds with users free to choose between them within the law.
-The system can switch users between funds, if permitted, effortlessly.
+But the system should use its tools to encourage a constantly evolving array of both mandatory and discretionary safety net funds with users free to choose between them.
+The system can switch users between funds, if permitted.
 And it can filter improved options into "Opportunity Feeds".